Summary

 All the immigrants that come to the United States by any means other than the above-stated ones are considered illegal.
 Illegal and undocumented immigration has a severe and profound impact on the national security of the United States.
 This fact is reiterated by numerous internationally recognized geopolitical analysts, as well as the critical official figures of the United States.
 They have acknowledged that the current situation of the immigration policy is inadequate and the American borders are compromised due to their porous nature.
 These pores serve as a point of the passing of various drugs, weapons, contraband and even people.
 These facts have resulted in the national security of the United States being compromised.

-Therefore, the issue of illegal immigration has always been at the center of national security concerns.
+Therefore, the issue of illegal immigration has always been at the centre of national security concerns.
 It has achieved a political status.
 It is undoubtedly the failure of the government of the United States not to be able to formulate a cohesive and effective immigration policy reform.
 It is imperative to develop a reform that is bipartisan.
-Although U.S. President George W. Bush and the Mexican President Vicente Fox agreed on a bipartisan framework just before the attacks of 9/11, nothing concrete was accomplished.
+Although U.S. President George W. Bush and Mexican President Vicente Fox agreed on a bipartisan framework just before the attacks of 9/11, nothing concrete was accomplished.

 Conclusion